yiGmMk/go-pdf/README.md

 # chromedp-headless-shell-suport-chinese

-    using docker to deploy chromedp/headless-shell,and add suport for chinese(install fonts,using mirror etc.) when all dependencies installed,you can run the following command to try generating pdf using our pre-build app
+    using docker to deploy chromedp/headless-shell,and add suport for chinese(install fonts,using mirror etc.)when all dependencies installed,you can run the following command to try generating pdf using our pre-build app.

     ```bash
     when using linux